Cybersecurity glossary

 Phishing attacks are an attempt to trick people into doing things they would "never" do using social engineering.
 By masquerading as people with authority and using fear tactics, scammers can scare people into submitting their login credentials on a site that looks just like their banking site but isn't.

 Ransomware is a type of malware that encrypts files and information on a system and prevents access to the information until a ransom is paid via cryptocurrency to decrypt them.
-The hallmark of ransomware has been the conspicuous ransom note that appears on victims’ computer screens indicating files have been encrypted.
-Victims are often given a specified amount of time to pay the ransom prior to their files being destroyed.
-For example, CryptoWall gave victims three days to pay.
+Discover prevention strategies and common FAQs with our informative guide.

 Role-Based Access Control (RBAC)